elastic/ecs/rfcs/text/0031-risk-fields.md

 # 0031: Risk fields for multiple entities

-- Stage: **2 (candidate)**
+- Stage: **3 (finished)**
-- Date: **2022/08/15**
+- Date: **2022/09/08**

-In 7.16, we released an experimental feature in the Security solution, called [Host Risk Score](https://www.elastic.co/guide/en/security/7.17/host-risk-score.html).
-Initially, the requirement of the feature was limited to surfacing risky hosts in a customer environment.
-As the feature matures, we want to further integrate it into the Security solution, and be able to perform filtering and sorting operations based on the risk information.
-Furthermore, there's also work currently in progress for a User Risk Score functionality, which will highlight users at risk within the Security solution.
-Both these features (and potentially others) currently could benefit from having a reusable risk field set highlighting information like risk score, risk level, contributors to risk etc.
+In 7.16, we released an experimental feature in the Security solution, called [Host Risk Score](https://www.elastic.co/guide/en/security/7.17/host-risk-score.html) to surface risky hosts in a customer environment.
+In 8.3, we released a similar feature called [User Risk Score](https://www.elastic.co/guide/en/security/current/user-risk-score.html) to expose at-risk users.
+As the two features mature, we want to further integrate them into the Security App, and enable users to perform filtering, sorting and enrichment based on the risk information.
+To that effect, we propose a reusable risk field set highlighting information like risk score, risk level etc., which could be used to express entity risk in the Security App.

 <!--
 Stage X: Provide a brief explanation of why the proposal is being marked as abandoned.
 This is useful context for anyone revisiting this proposal or considering similar changes later on.